mdgeorge4153/sorts/README.md

 library.
 The easiest way to get these is to install opam and then use opam to install core.

-NOTE: the project currently does not compile with OCaml > 4.01.
+NOTE: the project currently does not compile with OCaml > 4.01 (due to problems with unsafe usage of strings).
 To get the correct version, install opam, and then run:

   opam switch 4.01.0
   eval `opam config env`